-There was a time, not too long ago, when seemingly every blockbuster movie was accompanied by a single and music video from a high profile artist.
-These movie tie-in videos featured huge celebrity cameos, giant budgets, and radio-ready songs vaguely related to the movies they were promoting.
-It's hard to believe now, but music videos were huge, and the likes of MTV and VH1 were happy to play these five-minute videos that were basically commercials for films.
+There was a time, not too long ago, when seemingly every blockbuster movie was accompanied by a single and music video from a high-profile artist.
+These movie tie-in videos featured celebrity cameos, giant budgets, and radio-ready songs vaguely related to the movies they were promoting.
+It's hard to believe now, but music videos were huge, and the likes of MTV and VH1 were happy to play these five-minute videos that were commercials for films.

 Vanilla Ice - Teenage Mutant Ninja Turtles

-People don't necessarily remember that Vanilla Ice was at the top of the rap game for a short time.
+People don't necessarily remember Vanilla Ice was at the top of the rap game for a short time.
 They also don't always remember the stories of Suge dangling him off a balcony.
-But they do remember the Ninja Rap!Go Ninja Go Ninja GO!
+But they do remember the Ninja Rap.

 Will Smith - Men in BlackRemember seemingly any movie starring Will Smith also had a Big Willie Style theme song and an even bigger music video?
 Remember Will Smith danging alongside an alien?
 Remember those futuristic hallways all late '90s movies had to have?
 This video remembers.

 Other than a brief appearance by the cast, a vague treasure theme, and a cameo by producer Steven Spielberg, the video has very little to do with The Goonies movie itself.
 But it has a bunch of pro-wrestlers.
 So it has that going for it.